Whānau Stories

 Parenting Place Love and sandwiches

-I farewelled my mum 20 years ago and as each year passes, I often find a new treasure about her to reflect on.
+I farewelled my mum over 20 years ago and as each year passes, I often find a new treasure about her to reflect on.

 Let me tell you about a very ordinary moment in my childhood that has anchored me in my own journey as a mum.
 I'm the fourth child in a family of six children – it was a busy home, you can probably picture it.
 I was ten years old at the time, obsessed with horses and I had a pony of my own.